 Professor Maya Steinitz teaches civil procedure, complex litigation, corporations, international business transactions, and international arbitration.
 Her research focuses on a wide range of topics in public and business international law, transnational dispute resolution, and the global legal profession.
-She is one of the nation’s leading experts in litigation finance and in that area her current research focuses on law firm finance and governance.
-Her web-based research platform, A Model Litigation Finance Contract, is the first-ever instance of ‘crowd-sourced’ legal research.
-Other research interests include complex cross-border litigation.
-Some of her works-in-progress are titled "Transnational Litigation as Prisoners’ Dilemma," "The Case for an International Court of Civil Justice” (forthcoming, Cambridge University Press), “Transnational Litigation as Prisoners’ Dilemma” (with P. Gowder), and “The Nature and Cost of Cross-border Mass Tort Litigation: An Empirical Analysis” (with P. Gowder).
-She is also working on a book project tentatively titled "Law and the Self: An Imaginary Exchange of Letters between H.L.A.
+She is one of the nation’s leading experts on litigation finance.
+Some of her works-in-progress include a book about cross-border mass tort litigation titled “The Case for an International Court of Civil Justice” (forthcoming, Cambridge University Press), “Transnational Litigation as Prisoners’ Dilemma” (with P. Gowder), and “The Nature and Cost of Cross-border Mass Tort Litigation: An Empirical Analysis” (with P. Gowder).
+She is also working on a book project tentatively titled “Law and the Self: An Imaginary Exchange of Letters between H.L.A.
 Hart and G.H.
-Mead."
+Mead.”
 Her publications are available on Social Science Research Network.